 “The ceremony was my favorite part of the day as well.
 After over a year of planning (mostly done by my better half ), everything panned out perfectly.
 The whole experience felt surreal as if I was experiencing everything in slow motion.
 It was a beautiful day, the venue was very picturesque and we were surrounded by the people we love, celebrating our love.
 The participation of our immediate family in the ceremony made it even more memorable. “

-Now, about those formal party portraits… having extra time in the beginning of the day meant that we could get more creative with our shots.
+Now, about those formal party portraits… having extra time at the beginning of the day meant that we could get more creative with our shots.

-Narrowing down the favorites of Hana and Eddie’s portraits took hours of blissful agony, but I am so excited to share my favorites from the day:
+Narrowing down the favorites of Hana and Eddie’s Georgia State Railroad Museum Wedding took hours of blissful agony, but I am so excited to share my favorites from the day.

-After such a glorious day, it almost seemed impossible that the reception could hold a candle to the beauty of the wedding day, but a choreographed first dance, great party, chair lifting, and a paper airplane exit are only some of the amazing highlights the evening still had left in store.
+After such a glorious day, it almost seemed impossible that the reception could hold a candle to the beauty of their Georgia State Railroad Museum wedding day, but a choreographed first dance, great party, chair lifting, and a paper airplane exit are only some of the amazing highlights the evening still had left in store.
 And that cake was out of this world!
 Hana said it was a “perfect embodiment of [our inspiration] ideas was our topsy-turvy cake with edible Spanish moss“.

 I asked the couple if they had any final words of advice for future couples that are planning their wedding, and here’s what they had to say: